DavidJKTofan/davidtofan.com/content/articles/cloudflare-free-services-only/index.md

 ## Free Cloudflare Services Overview

 Cloudflare provides a variety of solutions, many of which are free or have free tiers.
-Here’s a comprehensiv (but non-exhaustive) breakdown of some key services:
+Here’s a comprehensive (but non-exhaustive) breakdown of some key services:

 | **Solution**                    | **Description**                                                      | **Is there a Free version?** |
 | ------------------------------- | -------------------------------------------------------------------- | ---------------------------- |